Custom build configuration schema

 Behind the scenes, it uses:

 We have observed that Maestro tests often time out if run on images with Xcode 15.0 or 15.2.
-Xcode 15.1 and Xcode 14.3.1 seem to be unaffected.
+Use the latest image to avoid any issues.

 If you need to customize the Maestro version, run a specific Android Emulator or iOS Simulator, or upload multiple build artifacts you will need to write this series of steps yourself.